Data-Driven Weak-form Discovery of Stochastic Systems: Dynamical Systems Applications

 \subsection{Summary of Coefficient Recovery}

-Table~\ref{tab:coefficients} provides a complete quantitative summary of all estimated coefficients.
-Every scientifically significant coefficient (i.e., every coefficient whose true value is nonzero) passes a 15\% relative error threshold, with the largest error being 3.9\% for the multiplicative drift.
-All inactive coefficients (true value zero) are set to exactly zero by the LassoCV + STLSQ pipeline; there are no false positives in any of the six sub-problems.
-Diffusion coefficient errors are uniformly below 0.5\% across all systems after bias correction, which is remarkable given that diffusion identification is generally considered harder than drift identification.
+Table~\ref{tab:coefficients} provides a complete quantitative summary.
+Every nonzero coefficient passes a 15\% relative error threshold, with the largest error 4.1\% for the multiplicative drift.
+All inactive coefficients are set to exactly zero by the LassoCV~+~STLSQ pipeline; there are no false positives in any of the six sub-problems.